 - Right-click AppleMobile DeviceUSB Drive → Update Driver Software, then browse to the path: C:\Program File\Common Files\AppleMobile DeviceSupportDrivers to make sure the software is updated.

-- Restart computer and connect iPhone to your computer via USB cable, then open iTunes to see if iPhone is detected or not.
+- Restart the computer and connect the iPhone to your computer via USB cable, then open iTunes to see if iPhone is detected or not.